ibm-cloud-docs/vpc/vpn-onprem-vyatta.md

 * The Vyatta public IP address
 * The Vyatta subnet that you want to connect using a VPN

-## Configuring the Vyatta
+### Configuring the Vyatta
-{: #configure-vyatta-peer}
+{: #configure-policy-based-vyatta-peer}

 There are two ways you can run the configuration on your Vyatta:

 1. Log in to the Vyatta and run the file `create_vpn.vcli` using the commands that follow.
-2. Run the following commands in the Vyatta console.
+1. Run the following commands in the Vyatta console.

 Remember to:
 * Choose `IKEv2` in authentication